Our lawyers are actively reviewing hair relaxer cancer lawsuits across all 50 states. This page provides:

 Potential Settlement Amounts for Hair Relaxer Uterine Cancer Lawsuits

-It is very premature to speculate on how much hair relaxer uterine cancer lawsuits could be worth at trial or in a settlement.
-We still don’t know whether the scientific causation evidence in these cases will hold up in court.
-But the scientific evidence our lawyers have reviewed looks unbelievably strong which is why you are seeing so many lawyers putting up television commercials for victims with uterine cancer or other injuries who are looking to bring a hair relaxer lawsuit.
+It is still early to speculate on how much hair relaxer uterine cancer lawsuits could be worth at trial or in a settlement.
+But after more than two years in this litigation, we still thing the scientific evidence our lawyers have reviewed looks unbelievably strong.
+This is why you are seeing so many lawyers putting up television commercials for victims with uterine cancer or other injuries who are looking to bring a hair relaxer lawsuit.

 What Will Be the Average Hair Relaxer Compensation Payout?

-Our lawyers believe that a strong uterine cancer case could have a potential settlement payout between $100,000 to $1,500,000.
+Our lawyers believe that a strong uterine cancer case could have an average settlement payout between $150,000 to $750,000,000.
 Realistically, the average settlement amount will be a the lower end of the scale.
 Cases involving particularly young plaintiffs could be worth significantly more since uterine cancer typically results in permanent infertility.

 The expected payout for a trial?
-It would be much higher.
-You could see verdicts in the hundreds of millions and even the billions as we have seen in the Roundup litigation with similar injuries.
+It would be higher.
+Much higher.
+You could see verdicts in the hundreds of millions and even the billions, as we have seen in the Roundup litigation with similar injuries.

-Digest this average hair relaxer settlement amount projection with the caveat that it is early in the hair straightener litigation.
-Still, we can still speculate on the likely settlement amounts of these cases.
-If we assume that the causation evidence linking chemicals in hair relaxer to uterine cancer is adequate,
+Digest this average hair relaxer settlement amount projection with the caveat that it is still fairly early in the hair straightener litigation.
+We need to see how strong the expert testimony will be.
+Still, we can still speculate on the likely hair relaxer settlement amounts.

 Has Anyone Won a Hair Relaxer Settlement or Verdict?

-No hair relaxer cases have gone to trial or even settled as of March 2024.
+No hair relaxer cases have gone to trial as of November 2024.
 In mass tort cases, settlements tend either cover all of the plaintiffs or groups of plaintiffs, segregated by injury or by individual law firms.

 How Would a Hair Relaxer Settlement Work?